 Planning for your long-term care can help you maintain your lifestyle, protect your assets and savings, and give you more options for how you will receive care and services.

-NYSUT members and their eligible family members can receive a on various plans with the NYSUT Member Benefits Trust-endorsed Long-Term Care Program.
+on various plans with the NYSUT Member Benefits Trust-endorsed Long-Term Care Program.